kflorios/maxscore-estimator-MIP-inPython/README.md

 Where I have hard coded the case with p=5.

-Feel free to edit these two lines, and faciliate any number of predictors p.
-Usually p=2,3,4,5,6,7,8,9,...
+Feel free to edit these two lines, and facilitate any number of predictors p.
+Usually p is a small integer (2 to say 10).

 Feedback for the Python code at cflorios@central.ntua.gr, cflorios@aueb.gr.